 At the Event

-- Share Operation Hurricane Prepare”Checklists and Basic Tips for Hurricane Planning, and encourage distribution to friends and neighbors who did not attend.
+- Share the below checklists and tips for hurricane planning and encourage distribution to friends and neighbors who did not attend.

 - Lead the group discussion on ways to help neighbors, should your community be evacuated, especially those living alone or who may have limitations.